Hermann Esser: Scandals

 Esser enjoyed life and the power that his media and political power gave him with women.
 His dalliances led to his being marginalized.
 After he impregnated a young woman and refused to marry her, she appealed directly to Hitler, who told Esser that he must do the right thing.
 Upon the birth of the child, Hitler became its godfather.

 Esser later sexually assaulted the underage daughter of a businessman.
 The combined disgust of Strasser, Streicher and Joseph Goebbels led to his suspension from the NSDAP in March 1935.
 Hitler had previously said of him, "I know Esser is a scoundrel, but I shall hold on to him as long as he is useful to me."

 Post-war

 Arrested by the Americans after the end of the war in Europe, he was released in May 1948 after being considered an unimportant Nazi official.
 Esser then went into hiding only to be re-arrested in 1949 by the West German Police.
 Charged under the new West Germany anti-Nazification laws, he was found guilty of being a "major offender" and sentenced to five years hard labour with a loss of civil rights for life.
-He was released in 1952.
+He was released from custody in 1952.

 In 1980, Bavaria's Minister President Franz Josef Strauß congratulated Esser on his 80th birthday.

 Esser died in Dietramszell, Bavaria aged 80 on 7 February 1981.